| AWARDS:

 in August 2008.
 That is some gestation period!

-(named after Bill Evans) and nine of these are original
+Bill Evans) and nine of these are original Gene Perla compositions.

-The ensemble work of the big band, the soloists,
+ensemble work of the big band, the soloists, and pre-recorded

 sense.

-played with Elvin Jones at the Five Spot in NYC
+with Elvin Jones at the Five Spot in NYC in the mid-1960s,

 Couldn't have put it better myself, Gene! |